stellar/stellar-core/src/overlay/readme.md

 Within the local process, the overlay subsystem primarily delivers messages to, and accepts them from, the [Herder](../herder), as well as propagating through the network any transactions injected from public API servers.

+Good reading entry points are `OverlayManager.h`, as well as the implementation of `OverlayManagerImpl::tick`, and `OverlayManagerImpl::broadcastMessage`.